hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

        } ]

-In case of the relayed traffic, the subnets are typically selected using the relay agents' addresses.
-If the subnets are used independently (not grouped within a shared network) it is allowed to specify different relay address for each of these subnets.
+With relayed traffic, subnets are typically selected using the relay agents' addresses.
+If the subnets are used independently (not grouped within a shared network), a different relay address can be specified for each of these subnets.
 When multiple subnets belong to a shared network they must be selected via the same relay address and, similarly to the case of the local traffic described above, it is a configuration error to specify different relay addresses for the respective subnets in the shared network.
-The following configuration is wrong.
+The following configuration is another example of what **NOT** to do:

 ::